-ACCESS TO JUSTICE
+ACCESS TO JUSTICE AND MORE EFFICIENT COURTS

 - Instruct the Law Commission together with the Human Rights Commission to urgently review the New Zealand Bill of Rights Act to broaden its cover.